In Xi's China, even internal reports fall prey to censorship - ExBulletin

 The Communist Party calls inside reporting a secret weapon, acting as its eyes and ears, while propaganda acts as its throat and tongue.

-Those who write internal reports are often thoughtful and critical, says Maria Repnikova, a China media scholar at Georgia State University.
+Those who write internal reports are thoughtful, open-minded and often critical of the government, says Maria Repnikova, a China media scholar at Georgia State University.

 They may be threatened or intimidated, even when supported by the state, with officials taking extreme measures to prevent bad news from reaching their superiors.

+They are quite cautious about what happens there because they always have guards, Repnikova said.

 Xi knows intimately the power of this internal reporting system, said Alfred Wu, a former journalist who met Xi when he governed Fujian province.
-Xi cultivated ties with reporters from Xinhua and People’s Daily, outlets with direct lines to Beijing and the power to influence his career.
+Xi has cultivated ties with reporters from Xinhua and Peoples Daily, the direct and confidential outlets with Beijing and, therefore, the power to influence his career.

 He always mingle and socialize with reporters, Wu said.
 Xi’s street intelligence has helped him a lot.

-After coming to power in 2012, Xi stifled dissent and launched an anti-corruption campaign that jailed his rivals.
+After coming to power in 2012, Xi stifled dissent and launched an anti-corruption campaign who imprisoned his rivals.
 The crackdown has made journalists more cautious about what they write in internal memos.

+Xi took control of Xinhua, which nominally reports to the No. 2 official, the prime minister.
+Under Xi, Xinhua at times began to ignore Premier Li Keqiang, whose frustrations boiled over in an internal meeting, Wu and a state media reporter with knowledge of the matter said, speaking on condition of anonymity. to discuss the sensitive topic.

+During a visit to Xinhua, Xi called internal benchmark reports very important, saying he had paid attention to them throughout his career.

-A Xinhua journalist famous for his insider reporting that helped topple a senior public company executive is now unable to publish, according to a close aide, because the risks are too great.
+But a Xinhua reporter famous for his insider reporting that helped topple a top executive at a state-owned company is now unable to publish, according to a close aide.
+Although the internal referral system remains strong and active, they said, the risks of reporting sensitive information have increased.

+Before, he could make these disclosures because Xinhua had the power to protect him, the associate said, declining to be named for fear of reprisals.
+Now they say he can’t report these things anymore.

 The internal reporting system was also vulnerable to corruption.
 Officials and businessmen manipulated him to defend their interests.
 In one incident, officials in Shanxi province gave journalists cash and gold bars to cover up a mining accident that killed 38 people.

-Xi’s crackdown has curbed corruption, but also sidelined many of Xi’s competitors and crippled low-level officials reluctant to act without clear authorization from the top.
+Xi’s crackdown has curbed corruption, but also sidelined many of Xi’s competitors and crippled low-level officials, who are reluctant to act without clear authorization from the top.

 Governments’ tightening grip on the internet under Xi also distorts internal reporting.

 Decades ago, officials had little way of knowing what ordinary people were thinking, making reports a valuable channel of information.
-But the internet has given everyone their own microphone, Peoples Daily wrote, resulting in an explosion of information that internal reports have struggled to parse.
+But the internet has given everyone their own microphone, People’s Daily wroteresulting in an explosion of information that internal reports struggle to analyze.

 The internet also posed a threat: critics bonded online, organizing to challenge the state.

-Xi addressed both issues.
+Xi met both challenges.
 Under him, China has strengthened big data analysis to tap into the vast tide of information.
+Internal reports now increasingly cite the internet, with some bulletins largely made up of social media posts.

 So while internal reporting now relies heavily on online information, the internet itself has become tightly censored, which can distort the message sent to the top.

-At the start of the virus outbreak in Wuhan, Xinhua’s Liao reported the arrest of eight rumormongers for spreading false information.
+Early virus outbreak in Wuhan, Xinhua’s Liao reported the arrest of eight rumor mongers for spreading false information.

-In fact, they were doctors warning each other about the emerging virus in online chats.
+In fact, they were doctors who warned each other about the emerging virus in online chats.
 Her story discouraged others from speaking out, leaving central management blind to the spread of the virus.

+Her too wrote an internal report alerting Beijing to notices from Wuhan health authorities leaked online.
+But instead of galvanizing faster action, his reports made officials believe the outbreak was under control, according to University of Chicago professor Yang.

+It’s a systemic problem, Yang said.
+They operated in a system that stifled the channels of information for good decision-making.

 The State Council’s information department, China’s Cabinet, declined to comment.
 Xinhua did not immediately respond to a request for comment from the AP.